Pearson BTEC Level 5 HND in Computing

 - Related work experience

-- Students who are non-native English speakers or who have not studied the final two years of school in English can demonstrate capability in English at a standard equivalent to IELTS 5.5 with a minimum of 5.0 being awarded on individual sections
+- Students who are non-native English speakers or who have not studied the final two years of school in English must demonstrate capability in English at a standard equivalent to IELTS 5.5

 You will study the following units: